devopshobbies/devops-roadmap/README.md

 - Chef (Normal)

 ## Step 2.5: End-to-End Automation
-on this step you need to learning End-to-End automation with Ansible and terraform on infrastruture.
+on this step you need to learning End-to-End automation with Ansible and Terraform on infrastruture.
 Please follow bottom repos.
-- End-to-End Automation on VMware vsphere with Ansible and terraform
+- End-to-End Automation on VMware vsphere with Ansible and Terraform
     - [Terraform vsphere Ansible Tutorial](https://github.com/ahmadalibagheri/terraform-vsphere-ansible)